Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 FFLAG="/opt/check_lan/stuck.fflg"

-logger "Stopping BLEA antenna"
+logger -t check_lan "Stopping BLEA antenna"

 systemctl stop blearpistart.service

-logger "Testing if $INTERFACE can ping $IP_FOR_TEST"
+logger -t check_lan "Testing if $INTERFACE can ping $IP_FOR_TEST"

 # ping test